outdreamer/build-a-cure/docs/tasks/examples.md

         - a lack of an object can be used like other gap structures are used (as a filter, container or template)
         - an object can be used as a component or other base object to use as an input

-    - this is why differences are not just the 'opposite of similarities' - it leaves out information like:
+    - this is why differences are not just the 'opposite of similarities' - it leaves out info like:
       - similarities of varying relevance between similarity & difference (both use a distance metric)
       - the reason why a difference is used vs. a similarity (like 'filtering' intents)
       - emergent/adjacent/relevant structures of similarity & difference, embedded in different structures (position/spectrum)